 It’s a perfect lens to give to people and to get to some details of the body.

-So I finally pulled the trigger on a new prime lens; I found myself stuck in low light situations, so naturally, I wanted to test that.
+I finally pulled the trigger on a new prime lens; I found myself stuck in low-light situations, so naturally, I wanted to test that.

 My impression of this beast right now is it’s absolutely incredible.